Euclid preparation. XXIV. Calibration of the halo mass function in $\Lambda(\nu)$CDM cosmologies: Methodology

-According to the Halo Model~\citep[see, e.g.,][and references therein]{Cooray:2002dia}, all matter in the Universe is contained in halos.
-Thus, the integral of the HMF should be normalized to unity.
+According to the Halo Model~\citep[see e.g.][and references therein]{Cooray:2002dia}, all matter in the Universe is contained in halos.
+Thus, the integral of the HMF should be normalised to unity.
 In the case where $a$, $p$, and $q$ do not depend on $\nu$, this condition is satisfied by:

 where $\Gamma$ denotes the Gamma function.
-Note, however, that not all HMF models presented in the literature obey this condition.
-In fact, this normalisation is not likely to hold in our Universe ~\citep[see, for instance,][]{Angulo:2009hf}.
-As discussed later, we write the parameters $\{a,p,q\}$ explicitly as functions of the matter power spectrum shape and background evolution; thus, our model violates the condition of normalization to unity even if it formally uses Eq.~\eqref{eq:Anorm}.
+However, we note that not all HMF models presented in the literature obey this condition.
+Furthermore, this normalisation is not likely to hold in our Universe ~\citep[see e.g.][]{Angulo:2009hf}.
+As discussed below, we write the parameters $\{a,p,q\}$ explicitly as functions of the matter power spectrum shape and background evolution; thus, our model violates the condition of normalisation to unity even if it formally uses Eq.~\eqref{eq:Anorm}.
 In this sense, Eq.~\eqref{eq:Anorm} is used here only to guarantee an asymptotic behaviour to the HMF when extrapolated to lower masses.